Have you dreamed of owning a Blue Eyed Leucistic Ball Python?

 For example, the Lesser Platinum x Mojave combination produces a cleaner-looking BEL ball python.

 In contrast, the Super Mojave combination often produces BELs with a black smudge on the top of their heads and yellow speckles down their dorsals.

 Butter Ball Python

-First bred in 2001, Butter Ball Pythons are a co-dominant ball python morph with a light caramel-brown base color and patterns of yellow markings.
+First bred in 2001, Butter Ball Pythons are a co-dominant ball python morph with a light caramel-brown base color and yellow markings.

-While regular ball pythons have darker colors like browns and blacks, the Butter Ball Python’s genetic mutations allow them to be lighter in appearance (although their marking patterns closely resemble regular Ball Python’s markings).
+While regular ball pythons have darker colors like browns and blacks, the Butter Ball Python’s genetic mutations make them lighter in appearance (although their marking patterns closely resemble regular Ball Python’s markings).

-If bred with the right morph, the Butter Ball Python has the genetic capabilities to produce BEL Ball Pythons.
+If bred with the correct morph, the Butter Ball Python has the genetic capabilities to produce BEL Ball Pythons.